 - A nice introduction to the value of an economics education: Why Everyone Should Take Microeconomics

 - Economics can lead to a wide range of careers.
-This video provides an excellent overview: http://scholar.harvard.edu/goldin/UWE
+This video provides an excellent overview and discusses the status of women in economics: http://scholar.harvard.edu/goldin/UWE

 Students majoring in Economics at UC Merced have gone on to do impressive things.
 For example: